cjwillis809/PopImageExample/README.md

 ## Notes
 - This does not take into account custom previews or actions, which are explained more in detail in the Ray Wenderlich tutorial linked above.
 - One important aspect is to make sure `User Interaction Enabled` is set to true on the element you want to add the context menu to.
 If you run into the behavior where the context menu will not show, check this variable.
+- iOS 12 may use the Peek and Pop functionality that 3D Touch allows for.
+I am not sure if iOS automatically handles using this option between iOS 12 and iOS 13 or if developers need to handle for both OS versions.